teachingaway/teachingaway.github.io/_posts/2014-09-15-tech-law-link-list-hiring-lawyers.md

 * [It’s the Hours, Not the Rate](http://www.jasonmendelson.com/wp/archives/2013/01/its-the-hours-not-the-rate-why-most-people-focus-on-the-wrong-thing-when-choosing-a-lawyer.php). *[Jason Mendelson](https://twitter.com/jasonmendelson), 2013*.
 "In all my years of auditing lawyer bills, it’s the hours that always stand out.
 The hours, in any complex matter are what spiral out of control.
 In these big issue situations (litigation, patent stuff, M&A, IPOs, etc.), the amount of hours that an efficient and creative lawyer will save you far, far outweigh whatever hourly rate they may charge.

+* [Picking a Startup Lawyer in NYC](http://mattmireles.com/picking-a-startup-lawyer-in-nyc/).
+Matt Mireles, 2010.
+Make sure your lawyer is focused on wealth maximization, not risk mitigation.
+Includes some recommendations for individual NYC lawyers.

 ### How Do Lawyers Add Value?

 * [Lawyers are referees, not coaches](http://venturehacks.com/articles/referees). *[Babak Nivi](https://twitter.com/nivi), Venture Hacks, 2008*.
 Lawyers teach you the rules of the game, but not how to win it.
 Your lawyer will tell you whether something is legal and whether it would breach a contract.
 A good lawyer can tell you about problems that tend to arise in similar deals.
 However, lawyers generally can’t tell you whether something will create value.